dataflowg/g-unicode/README.md

 TBD

 ## <a id="usage"></a>Usage
 **IMPORTANT:** LabVIEW has a [UseUnicode](https://labviewwiki.org/wiki/LabVIEW_configuration_file/Miscellaneous#useUnicode) ini token to help aid in handling unicode input.
-It is strongly recommended to **NOT** use this token.
-It makes dealing with string controls and constants problematic, silently mixing UTF-16LE and ANSI encodings when pasting or typing text. _G-Unicode does not require this token._
+It enables right-click options for unicode display, and enables pasting unicode text from external applications.
+This is useful, but can also make dealing with string controls and constants problematic, silently mixing UTF-16LE and ANSI encodings when pasting or typing text.
+It is recommended to disable this token during development, though can be enabled in built applications. _G-Unicode does not require this token._

 **IMPORTANT II:** G-Unicode relies on LabVIEW's experimental unicode support for unicode string input.
 This unicode string input is _**very buggy**_, and prone to strange input behavior and outright crashes.
 Where possible it's recommended to avoid using LabVIEW's string controls for unicode input.